Elekta

 Elekta is a global Swedish company that develops and produces radiation therapy and radiosurgery-related equipment and clinical management for the treatment of cancer and brain disorders.
-Elekta has a global presence in more than 120 countries, with over 40 offices around the world and about 4,700 employees.
+The company has an installed base of approximately 7,500 devices and software solutions worldwide.
+Each year more than 2 million patients are treated using Elekta solutions across 130 countries.
+Elekta is headquartered in Stockholm, Sweden, with over 4,000 employees and offices in more than 40 countries.
+The company is listed on Nasdaq Stockholm.

 History

 Elekta was jointly founded in 1972 by the late Lars Leksell, Professor of Neurosurgery at the Karolinska Institute in Stockholm, Sweden, and his son Laurent (Larry) Leksell, in order to commercialize the development of the Leksell Stereotactic System, and Gamma Knife, which he had been researching since the late 1940s.

 Since 1994, the company has been listed on the Nordic Exchange (Nasdaq Stockholm) under the ticker EKTAb.
 Larry Leksell became Chief Executive Officer of Elekta until 2005, and under his leadership the company expanded into a public medical technology group with more than 3,400 employees worldwide.
 Larry Leksell remains the chairman of the Board of Elekta.
 The role of President and CEO has been held by the following: